davepinch/pinchy.cc/content/fragments/my-short-term-memory-is-going-out/i-only-remember-saying-one-thing.md

 ---
 title: I only remember saying one thing
-back: my short term memory is going out
+next: "My short term memory is going out."
 type: fragment
 tags:
   - fragment
 #
 # Do not set a date
 #